Seasonal-MC/Johnystar-s-MC-server-documentation/docs/joining.md

 5. send the code, you've been given, as a DM on Discord to AuthBot as instructed by the server
 6. connect to the Minecraft server again
 7. register by using the ``/register {password} {password again}`` command
-8. (optional) enable auto-login if you have a paid Minecraft account using the ``/premium`` command (note: you have to enter the command twice as you get a warning that you should only do this if you're using a Minecraft account that you paid for the first time)
+8. (optional) enable auto-login if you have a paid Minecraft account - more information in the security > AuthMe section.
 9. done

 ### Joining again